oracle-livelabs/apex/crm-app/approvals-component/approvals-component.md

 Estimated Time: 15 minutes

-## Task 1: Create a task definition:
+## Task 1: Create a Task Definition

 1. In the **App Builder**, navigate to **CRM APP** application  and select **shared components**.